Nevenall/sufficient-reason/System/Magick.md

 ### Generating Paradox

+  There are

 #### When a Mage Rolls Opportunities

   When a mage rolls an an opportunity on a magickal action it generates paradox.
 The GM will give the Mage one PP to activate all the opportunities rolled.
 Each opportunity can be used in one of several ways.

-  This new paradox is available for reality to use immediately.
+  These changes are immediate, and may give reality extra

   - Add a d6 to the Mage's Paradox
     - Step up the die for each extra opportunity used
   - Step up one of the Mage's lowest Paradox dice
-  - Work a d6 flaw into the Mage's feat or working
+  - Work a d6 flaw into the Mage's feat
     - Step up that flaw for each extra opportunity used

 #### When a Mage's Feat is Resisted